HimanshuArora24/SpringBootMicroservicesProject/README.md

 This is a project on online shopping system created using Microservces Architecture in Spring Boot.

 It contains of four services ->
-  Product Service
+  Product Service,
-  Order Serivce
+  Order Service,
-  Inventory Service
+  Inventory Service and
   Notification Service

 The product service fetches the list of products.